wds4/tapestry-protocol/tips/structuredData/DCAS/README.md

 DCAS
 =====
-Decentralized Curation of Average Score
+Decentralized Composite Score
 -----

 ## Synopsis

-For every rating with a primary numeric field, there is a corresponding Average Score.
+For every rating with a primary numeric field, there is a corresponding Composite Score.